10 Cuticle Care Mistakes That Are Making Your Nails Look, Gross,

 Biting your nails

-On a scale of one to disgusting, biting your nails is pretty gross.
-But if you think your sad little stubs are the worst thing about it, you’re wrong.
-The habit can transfer bacteria from your nails straight into your mouth.
-And it leaves those little-bitten nubs open to nasty infections.
-Wanna kick the habit?
-Polish those puppies!
-With newly painted nails you’ll be less likely to ruin them with your chompers.
+On a scale of one to disgust, it’s pretty gross to bit your nails.
+But if you think your sad little stubs are the worst thing, you’re wrong.
+The habit can directly transfer bacteria from your nails into your mouth.
+And it leaves those little-bitten clouds open to nasty infections.
+Would you like to kick the habit?
+Polish these puppies!
+With newly painted nails, you are less likely to ruin them with your chompers.

 Removing polish with your fingers